 - Patients who develop hypertension during pregnancy.

-- High-risk patients, eg those with diabetes mellitus, those with cerebrovascular disease and renal transplant recipients.
+- High-risk patients - eg, those with diabetes mellitus, those with cerebrovascular disease, and kidney transplant recipients.

 - Suspicion of white coat hypertension - high blood pressure readings in clinic which are normal at home.

 - Suspicion of reversed white coat hypertension, ie blood pressure readings are normal in clinic but raised in the patient's own environment.

 Upper limit of normal ambulatory blood pressure monitoring values

 Normal ambulatory blood pressure during the day is <135/<85 mm Hg and <120/<70 mm Hg at night.
 Levels above 140/90 mm Hg during the day and 125/75 mm Hg at night should be considered as abnormal.